SuperOfficeDocs/superoffice-docs/docs/diary/howto/row/create-apt-rows.md

 [!code-csharp[CS](includes/create-apt-rows.cs?range=20,23,26)]

-Once the `AppointmentRow` is added the collection could be saved by executing the `Save` method, which ensures that the created entity is added to the `appointment` table in the database.
+Once the `AppointmentRow` is added the collection could be saved by executing the `Save` method, which ensures that the created entity is added to the [appointment table][2] in the database.

 <!-- Referenced links -->
 [1]: create-apt-row.md
+[2]: ../../../database/tables/appointment.md
+[3]: <xref:SuperOffice.CRM.Rows.AppointmentRow>